HEALTHMATTERSBack to HealthMatters main

 Having COVID-19 gives you natural immunity to the disease, but health experts don't know how long natural immunity lasts.
-There is evidence it may not last very long.
+A vaccine can add to your protection.
 So even if you've had COVID-19, you should still get vaccinated.

 MYTH: The COVID-19 vaccines will alter my DNA.

 The vaccines will not have any effect on your DNA at all.
-The Pfizer and Moderna vaccines contain messenger RNA (mRNA).
-The mRNA teaches your cells to make a harmless protein from the coronavirus.
-That prompts your immune system to create antibodies to the virus, which help protect you if you're exposed.
+The Pfizer-BioNTech and Moderna vaccines contain messenger RNA (mRNA).
+The mRNA teaches your cells how to make a protein from the coronavirus.
+That prompts your immune system to create antibodies which fight the virus that causes COVID-19.
 But the mRNA never enters the nucleus of your cells, which is where DNA is found.
 It never interacts with your DNA in any way.
-J&J's vaccine can't affect or interact with your DNA either.

 FACT: The vaccines do not affect a woman's ability to have a baby.

-There is currently no evidence that COVID-19 vaccination causes any problems with pregnancy.
+There is currently no evidence that the antibodies formed after COVID-19 vaccination cause any problems with pregnancy.
 In fact, there is no evidence that fertility problems are a side effect of any vaccine.